MaticianInc/portal/README.md

 ### Deploying to CloudFlare

-Set the jwt token secret:
+If you need to reset the portal secret:
 ```txt
 $ npx wrangler secret put jwt_secret
 ```